circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 ## Overview

-Docker Layer Caching is a great feature to use if building Docker images is a regular part of your CI/CD process.
+Docker Layer Caching (DLC) is a great feature to use if building Docker images is a regular part of your CI/CD process.
 DLC caches the individual layers of any Docker images built during your CircleCI jobs, and then reuses unchanged image layers on subsequent CircleCI runs, rather than rebuilding the entire image every time.
 In short, the less your Dockerfiles change from commit to commit, the faster your image-building steps will run.

 Docker Layer Caching can be used with both the [`machine` executor]({{ site.baseurl }}/2.0/executor-types/#using-machine) and the [Remote Docker Environment]({{ site.baseurl }}/2.0/building-docker-images) (`setup_remote_docker`)—see [Enabling DLC](#enabling-dlc) for instructions.

+## Limitations

-***Note:** DLC has **no** effect on Docker images used as build containers—that is, those that are used to _run_ your jobs, are specified via the `image` key when using the [`docker` executor]({{ site.baseurl }}/2.0/executor-types/#using-docker), and appear in the "Spin up Environment" step on your Jobs pages.*
+**Note:** DLC has **no** effect on Docker images used as build containers.
+That is, containers that are used to _run_ your jobs are specified with the `image` key when using the [`docker` executor]({{ site.baseurl }}/2.0/executor-types/#using-docker) and appear in the Spin up Environment step on your Jobs pages.

+### Enabling DLC

+**Note:** You must [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to have a CircleCI Sales representative enable Docker Layer Caching on your circleci.com account for an additional fee.
+DLC is available by default for CircleCI installations hosted in your own datacenter or private cloud.

-## Example
+## Examples

 Let's use the following Dockerfile to illustrate how Docker Layer Caching works.
 This example Dockerfile is adapted from our [Elixir convenience image](https://hub.docker.com/r/circleci/elixir/~/dockerfile):